Mikkomario/Utopia-Coder/Vault-Coder/README.md

 At the end of this document, you will also find instructions on how to generate input model templates based on existing database structure.

+TODO: Document inheritance features.
+Also apply the new combined model syntax changes.

 ## Main App Use Instructions
 First, you need to prepare a .json file describing the model structure you want to create / use.
 See the required document structure below.